BMO Field: Renovations

 BMO Field in November 2010, several months after it switched from FieldTurf to natural grass.

 BMO Field originally used FieldTurf rather than a natural grass pitch, which attracted some criticism.
 A temporary grass turf was laid in August 2009 for a friendly against Real Madrid.
 Prior to the 2010 season Toronto City Council approved MLSE's request to convert the stadium to natural grass.
 MLSE paid the $3.5 million for the conversion, and promised to cover all additional costs to maintain the surface.
-A variety of Kentucky Bluegrass was installed in the spring of 2010, along with a state of the art drainage system and heating system in the field.
+A type of Kentucky Bluegrass was installed in the spring of 2010, along with a state of the art drainage system and heating system in the field.
 MLSE spent a further $2 million to expand the north end by 1,400 seats for the 2010 season.
 As part of the deal to convert the field to natural grass, MLSE spent $1.2 million adding a winter bubble to Lamport Stadium and $800,000 building a new artificial turf field to replace the community use hours lost at BMO.
 By the end of the 2010 renovation, the total cost came to $5.5 million CAD.

 In November 2009, it became public that the Toronto Argonauts were in discussions with the City of Toronto over the possibility of moving from Rogers Centre to BMO Field, potentially as early as the 2010 CFL season.
 The CFL agreed to study the feasibility of the Argos playing at BMO Field, which was built too short to fit a full-length Canadian football field despite the requirement that the stadium be convertible to CFL configuration in the original stadium agreement.
 According to Tom Anselmi, former executive vice-president and chief operating officer with MLSE, without significant renovations BMO Field could only fit a 100-yard field with 15-yard end zones or a 110-yard field with 10-yard end zones, which is 20 yards shorter than the standard 110-yard field and 20-yard end zones.
 On December 16, 2009, the Argonauts officially abandoned the idea, after the CFL concluded that the venue was not suitable for Canadian football in its current state.

 Anselmi indicated in 2009 that a second level could be added to the east side stands and extra rows added to the south side stands, which would add an additional 8,400 seats, for approximately $15 million.
 Following Tim Leiweke taking over as president of MLSE in June 2013, he began discussing the company's plans for a major renovation of the stadium.
-In early January 2014, Leiweke said that next six months would be spent consulting with experts to determine the feasibility of the project.
+In early January 2014, Leiweke said that the next six months would be spent consulting with experts to determine the feasibility of the project.